Day on the Green

-Day on the Green was a recurring concert in Oakland, California, presented by promoter Bill Graham and his company Bill Graham Presents.
-Held at the Oakland–Alameda County Coliseum, these events began in 1973 and continued into the early 1990s.
+Day on the Green was a recurring music festival in Oakland, California, presented by promoter Bill Graham and his company Bill Graham Presents.
+Held at the Oakland–Alameda County Coliseum, the events began in 1973 and continued into the early 1990s.
 The last Day on the Green overseen by Graham took place the same month as his death in a helicopter crash in 1991.
-There was a series of Day on the Green shows the following year in the wake of Graham's death and there were other shows in 1994-97 at the Oakland Coliseum Stadium - namely U2, Pink Floyd, and the Rolling Stones.
+There was a series of Day on the Green shows the following year, and other performances took place in 1994–97 at the Oakland Coliseum Stadium—namely, U2, Pink Floyd, and the Rolling Stones.
+The event was revived in 2015.

 Proto Day on the Green Concerts

 In the Spring of 1973 Bill Graham put on a pair of large, daytime concerts at Kezar Stadium in San Francisco's Golden Gate Park.
 Both events were advertised on the same poster under the billing: 'Dancing On The Outdoor Green.'
 These concerts served as the blueprint of what two months later and across the bay became "Day On The Green."